NorbertoTaveras/tiles-ios/README.md

 </p>

 <p align="center">
- Tiles is a minimal match pairs of cards style of game until there are no more cards available.
+ Tiles is a minimalist match pairs of cards style of game until there are no more cards available.
 It is interactive and contains a timer to keep scores in the Leaderboards.<br>
 </p>
 </br>